MultiTechSystems/multitechsystems.github.io/lorawan-app-connect-mqtt.md

   * Client Key - client TLS key
   * Username - mqtt username
   * Password - mqtt password
+  * Clean Session - start with a clean MQTT session
 * Encode Payload as HEX - change payload format from Base64 (default) to HEX string, used for uplink and downlink payloads
 * Override Topics for All Apps - apps connections defined by LENS will also use the overriden topic values for publishing uplinks and subscribing for downlinks if enabled
 * Enable LoraQuery Requests - allow the server to make lora-query requests through MQTT